khinvi/mttd-benchmarking/README.md

 - **Test Scenario Manager**: Orchestrates test execution and manages environments
 - **Service Integration Layer**: Provides standardized interfaces to various security services

-Our meta-level analysis framework combines these components to provide objective comparisons while adapting to the unique characteristics of each security service.
+Through the meta-level analysis framework that combines these components, we are able to provide objective comparisons while adequately adapting to the unique characteristics of each security service.

 ## Read More